-Weight gain can happen for many reasons.
+Weight gain can happen for many reasons:

-- People with certain types of cancer are more likely to gain weight. - Hormone therapy, certain types of chemotherapy, and medicines such as steroids can cause weight gain.
-These treatments can also cause your body to retain water, which makes you gain weight and feel puffy. - Some treatments can also increase your appetite, so you feel hungry and eat more calories than your body needs. - Cancer and its treatments can cause fatigue and changes in your schedule that may lead to a decrease in activity.
+- ▶ People with certain types of cancer are more likely to gain weight. - Hormone therapy, certain types of chemotherapy, and medicines such as steroids can cause weight gain.
+These treatments can also cause your body to retain water, which makes you gain weight and feel puffy. - Some treatments can also increase your appetite so you feel hungry and eat more calories than your body needs.
+You gain weight when you eat more calories than your body needs. - Cancer and its treatments can cause fatigue and changes in your schedule that may lead to a decrease in activity.
 Being less active can cause weight gain.

 - Eat lots of fruits and vegetables.
 These are high in fiber and low in calories.
-They can help you feel full without adding a lot of calories. - Eat foods that are high in fiber, such as cooked beans and peas, whole grain breads, cereals, and pasta.
-For more ideas, see the list of high-fiber Foods on page 46.
+They can help you feel full without adding a lot of calories. - ▶ Eat foods that are high in fiber, such as whole grain breads, cereals, and pasta.
+For more ideas, see the list of High-Fiber Foods on page 46.
 People with certain types of cancer should not eat a lot of fiber, so check with your doctor before adding fiber to your diet.